techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 ## Cautions and Counterpoints

 There is a risk that the clinics would gravitate towards beginner issues that would bore the more advanced users, or advanced subjects that would be incomprehensible to the more beginning users.
 Facilitators need to keep a close eye on this.
 If it's a short clinic this might be fine, but if it's a substantial portion of the meeting, it could drive people away.
 Other options could partially replace the clinic, such as a supplemental beginners meeting once a month.

+The topics chosen (if there are enough to select from among them) could be selected to balance against the presentation.
+For example, if the presentation is very advanced, then the the more beginning clinic topics might be selected for discussion.

 Darin Wilson points out: "The Q&A format can be good, but I think you have to put some effort into managing group dynamics.
 The trouble with any Q&A session is that they self-select for folks who are comfortable speaking out loud in a group setting.
 The larger the group, the more pronounced this effect will be.
 Also, if you have one or two individuals who really like to hear themselves talk, they can end up dominating the discussion.
 If you have a smallish group that already knows each other, this can be easier to manage.
 But if you have a larger group and/or folks don’t know each other very well, the moderator will probably need to make some extra effort to make sure that everyone feels welcome to participate, and that the discussion isn’t dominated by the over-talkers."

+I agree that this is definitely something to look out for, and yet if the goal is to provide solutions, then there may indeed be a couple of experts who possess most of the information.
+The facilitator needs to balance the need for solutions with the need to cultivate universal participation.

+## Conclusion

+I describe in this article a solution that has worked for me, but of course there is an infinite number of combinations of attributes of a clinic, and your optimal mix may differ from mine.
+Any discussion can be engaging and informative, but for me the essentials of a _clinic_ are:

+* help people get the information they most need at the time
+* strive for universal and balanced participation
+* balance the mix of levels of expertise for the questions within the clinic, and with the presentations

+You may have noticed that _clinic_ is a fancy name for Q & A. It doesn't really matter what you call it.
+The key points are that it is many-to-many communication with the objective to address participants' most pressing questions.

 ----